 Practice Point 1.2.8: In children, quantify proteinuria, but goals of treatment should not be different between disease etiologies.
-A PCR of <200mg/g (<20 mg/mmol) or <8mg/m2/hour in a 24-hour urine should be the goal for any child with glomerular disease.
+A PCR of <200mg/g (<20 mg/mmol) or <8mg/m/hour in a 24-hour urine should be the goal for any child with glomerular disease.
 Acceptance of a baseline higher than this should come only with kidney biopsy evidence of kidney scarring.

 NICE advises against the use of reagent strips for screening of proteinuria in adults, children and young people who are at risk of CKD.
 We support NICE and recommend using ACR for the initial detection of proteinuria as it is more sensitive for low levels of proteinuria and facilitates the calculation of the 4-variable Kidney Failure Risk Equation (1).
-Spot urine protein:creatinine ratio (uPCR) in adults, or first-morning uPCR in children, may be used as an alternative to uACR when the latter is ≥70 mg/mmol, bearing in mind that the result can vary with changes in posture and physical activity which may necessitate repeating for confirmation.
+Spot uPCR in adults, or first-morning uPCR in children, may be used as an alternative to uACR when the latter is ≥70 mg/mmol, bearing in mind that the result can vary with changes in posture and physical activity which may necessitate repeating for confirmation.
 Ultimately, 24-hour urine collection for protein quantification remains too cumbersome for routine use in clinical practice, and is mainly reserved for clinical trials.
-Spot uPCR correlates strongly with 24-hour urine protein up to a protein excretion of 3.5 g/day, but may be less accurate in nephrotic range proteinuria (2).